Warwick Stevenson

-Warwick Brian Stevenson Jr. (born 13 May 1980 in Sydney, New South Wales, Australia) is an Australian professional "Mid/Current School" Bicycle Motocross (BMX) racer whose prime competitive years are from 1995 to current.
+Warwick Brian Stevenson Jr. (born 13 May 1980 in Sydney, Australia) is an Australian professional "Mid/Current School" Bicycle Motocross (BMX) racer whose prime competitive years are from 1995 to current.
 Nicknamed the "Warlock" as a play on his given name Warwick.

 Racing career milestones

 Note: Professional first are on the national level unless otherwise indicated.

 Started racing: 1990 at age 10 in Australia.
 He used to race motorcycle motocross (MX) until it got too dangerous and expensive.